OCR-D/ocrd-website/site/de/workflows.md

   </tbody>
 </table>

-### Step 10:  Clipping
+### Step 9:  Cliping

-In this processing step intrusions of neighbouring segments in regions / lines of a workspace can be removed.
-A (ad-hoc binarization and) connected component analysis is run on every text region / line of every PAGE in the input file group, as well as its overlapping neighbours.
-For each binary object of conflict, it is determined whether it belongs to the neighbour, and can therefore be clipped to white.
-The resulting segment image files are referenced in the output PAGE (as AlternativeImage).
+This processor can be used to remove intrusions of neighbouring segments in regions / lines of a workspace.
+It runs a (ad-hoc binarization and) connected component analysis on every text region / line of every PAGE in the input file group, as well as its overlapping neighbours.
+For each binary object of conflict, it determines whether it belongs to the neighbour, and can therefore be clipped to white.
+It references the resulting segment image files in the output PAGE (as AlternativeImage).

 TODO: add images